-The front panel and the side panels are in enamelled sheet metal; the rear panel is in zinc-plated sheet metal.
-The panels are secured to the base by self-tapping screws.
+The front panel and the side panels are in enamelled sheet metal, while the rear panel is in zinc-plated sheet metal; these parts are fitted with self-tapping screws to the base.

 The shaped carboran base houses the main components.